 - If expansion joints are used then a pipe anchor must be given between the expansion joint and pump nozzle to prevent the pressure loads from getting transferred to the pump nozzle.

-- The suction piping should preferably be horizontal and at slope toward the pump suction nozzle from the sump.
+- The suction piping should preferably be horizontal and at a slope toward the pump suction nozzle from the sump.

 - When the suction piping is in a horizontal plane, we should provide a minimum of “three to five times the diameter of the suction nozzle” straight pipe length between the pump suction nozzle and the first elbow or a flange, valve, tee, or strainer.
 The reducer may be included in that straight length.

-- The mating flange of the suction line with the pump suction nozzle should be of the same rating and material as of the pump suction nozzle.
+- The mating flange of the suction line with the pump suction nozzle should be of the same rating and material as the pump suction nozzle.